jmtsuji/Ca-Chlorohelix-allophototropha-RCI/comparative_genomics/README.md

 cd ../..
 ```
-The resuting tree file `FmoA_aligned_masked.treefile` is plotted in Extended Data Figure 3.
+The resuting tree file `FmoA_aligned_masked.treefile` is plotted in Figure S3.

 ### Chlorosom protein (CsmA)
 A set of 41 CsmA sequences were used for the phylogeny; accessions are summarized in `CsmA_accessions.tsv`.